The Perfect Fourth of July in Utah

 Salt Lake City’s famous re-enactment of a pioneer town, This is the Place Heritage Park is especially geared toward families on the Fourth of July.
 Touting old-fashioned fun and acres upon acres of activity, the park is a lovely place to celebrate the birth of our nation.
 And if the afternoon heat gets to you, head down to Ugurt, Salt Lake City’s best frozen yogurt shop.

 Full of old-fashioned charm, Park City’s 4th of July Parade is everything you dream of for festive summer’s day.
 With the parade route on Park City’s Historic Main Street, there isn’t a more picturesque parade in Utah.
 Even better?
 Park City’s clean mountain air will keep you feeling fresh, even on a hot summer’s day.

 Technically part of Utah Valley’s Freedom Festival, the Colonial Heritage Festival appeals more to U.S. history buffs rather than parade enthusiasts.
 Watch colonial artisans and enjoy colonial exhibits and demonstrations.
 The festival even includes gun displays and a cannon firing.

 Near Zion National Park, St. George is Southern Utah’s largest city.
 That said, it isn’t very big, but it is definitely historic.
 People flock to Nielsen’s Frozen Custard and a variety of world-class golf courses.
-Understandably, the city’s Fourth of July celebrations start at 6:30 a.m. and last until 11 p.m.
-Anytime after, and you’ll be toast, literally.
+People also flock to the city’s Fourth of July celebrations which start at 6:30 a.m. and go all the way until 11 p.m.
+This huge attraction includes the Uncle Sam 4K race, a parade, a sizable carnival, games, contests, a good old fashioned talent show, and so much more.
 Make sure to bring sunscreen, and gear up for good food and a refreshing slip-n-slide.